 With a properly drafted special needs trust, the disabled person may receive government benefits and still enjoy the inheritance that the grantor wants to provide.
 It is essential that the trust clearly states that it may be used only to provide benefits that are above and beyond the benefits the person receives from any government agency.
 No part of the trust can be used to duplicate public assistance benefits of any county, state, federal or other governmental agency, but it may be used to supplement these benefits.
 For example, the trust might provide the means for the person to acquire some specific medical equipment (that the government benefits do not cover), to have dental work done, to buy clothes or to put a down payment on a house.
 It can also be used to supplement the government funds provided to pay for home health aide care.

 The grantor appoints a trustee whose job is to manage the trust assets and income and make purchases for the benefit of the disabled beneficiary.
 The trustee is also responsible for helping the beneficiary apply for and receive benefits from available public resources, such as Supplemental Security Income (SSI), Federal Social Security Disability Insurance (SSDI) and the appropriate state or local services for the disabled.
 The trust can be drafted so that it lasts for the beneficiary’s lifetime, or until it is determined that the beneficiary is able to manage on his/her own.

 An important point to remember is that the disabled beneficiary cannot serve as the trustee.
 The whole premise of a special needs trust is that the beneficiary is not considered to have access to the principal or the income of the trust.
 The assets of the trust are for the benefit of the person with the disability, but the disabled person has no power or authority over the trust assets.

-If you have any questions about irrevocable trusts or would like to draft on, contact the family law attorneys at Haas Tharrington, P.A.
+If you have any questions about irrevocable trusts or would like to draft on, contact the family law attorneys at Haas & Associates, P.A.